merovex-archival/pywe/README.md

 ## Issue Tracking

 Are you aware of a problem with Pmwe?
-This recipe is actively maintained on a the Python-based PmWiki Editor web page.
-There I maintain a development journal, a repository for defects and features and a more complete release history.
+Submit an issue or a pull request on the [GitHub repository](https://github.com/Merovex/pywe).

 ## License